United States Army uniforms in World War II: Winter uniforms

 The enlisted men's winter service uniform in 1941 consisted of a wool serge four-button coat with four pockets in olive drab shade no. 33 (OD 33), wool trousers, and a long-sleeved wool shirt, both in olive drab shade 32 (OD 32).
-A russet brown leather belt with a brass buckle was worn with the coat until 1941, when it was dropped as a leather conservation measure, with the belt hooks on the coat being eliminated as well.
-Many enlisted men added belt hooks to their coats, and privately purchased their own belts; they can often be seen being worn long after the 1941 termination date.
+A russet brown leather belt with a brass buckle was worn with the coat until 1941, when it ceased being standard issue as a leather conservation measure, with the belt hooks on the coat being eliminated as well.
+Many enlisted men continued to fit belt hooks to their coats and privately purchased their own belts, and they can often be seen being worn long after the 1941 termination date.

 Shirts, which featured two patch pockets and no shoulder straps, were either OD 32 wool flannel or khaki cotton chino cloth.
-Either color of shirt could be worn under the coat, however, the cotton shirt could not be worn as an outer garment with the wool trousers when the coat was not worn.
+Either color of shirt could be worn under the coat, but the cotton shirt could not be worn as an outer garment with the wool trousers when the coat was not worn.
 The initial shirt design had a stand-up collar like a typical dress shirt.
 In 1941, the shirt was redesigned with the collar band removed so the collar would lie flat when worn without a necktie in the field.
 In 1944, the color of the shirt and trousers was changed to OD 33.

 In 1941, the necktie for the winter uniform was black wool and the summer necktie was khaki cotton.
 In February 1942, a universal mohair wool necktie in olive drab shade no. 3 (OD 3) replaced both previous neckties.
 The OD 3 necktie was shortly superseded by a khaki cotton–wool blend necktie.
 The khaki necktie was mandated for wear with both summer and winter service uniforms.
 Whenever a shirt was worn as an outer garment, the necktie was tucked between the first and second exposed buttons of the shirt.

 Summer uniforms

-The enlisted man's summer service uniform consisted of the cotton khaki uniform shirt with matching trousers; the issue of the coat for this uniform was discontinued for enlisted men in the 1930s.
-The necktie was tucked between the first and second exposed buttons of the shirt.
+The enlisted men's summer service uniform consisted of the cotton khaki uniform shirt with matching trousers; the issue of the coat for this uniform was discontinued for enlisted men in the 1930s.
+As was the case for the wear of the winter uniform without a coat, the necktie was tucked between the first and second exposed buttons of the shirt.
 Although originally used as a summer combat uniform as well as a summer dress uniform, after the invasion of the Philippines in 1942 the khaki uniform was largely replaced as a summer combat uniform by the herringbone twill utility uniform.